Keypirinha/SDK/README.md

 No particular configuration is required to use the SDK.

-The `cmd` directory has been made specifically to be as non-intrusive as possible by adding only the minimum required to access SDK's high-level features.

 ## Usage

-High-level features of the SDK are accessible via the `cmd` directory.
+For convenience, high-level features of the SDK are accessible via the `cmd` directory, which you can safely add to your `PATH` since it has been made specifically to be as non-intrusive as possible.

 ### Environment Setup

-Once you have opened a terminal, you may want to setup SDK's environment by running the `kpenv` script.
+Once you have opened a terminal, you may want to setup SDK's environment by running the `cmd/kpenv` script.

 Particularly it defines `KEYPIRINHA_SDK`, that is the path to the directory of the SDK.

-It also prepends the `cmd` directory to the current `PATH`.
+It also prepends the `cmd` directory to the `PATH` of the current terminal session.

 ### Create a Package